adamesch/lifepg-public/+ Encounters/thread-inboxzero-2024331100531.md

 [[person-adamesch-1989130030300|Adam]] is defining æOSv5 for [[timeblock-year-2025|2025]], and one of the things he does near the end of every year is to reorganize his digital files **everywhere** to better serve him. æOSv5 will be a distributed system, so as of the end of [[timeblock-date-Nov25|Nov 25]], [[timeblock-year-2024|2024]], all of [[person-adamesch-1989130030300|Adam]]'s files have been moved up into the cloud.

+If resetting one's digital life is a 4-step process, [[person-adamesch-1989130030300|Adam]]'s first step to doing this would be to regain a complete understanding of where every digital thing is saved.

 # hemingway bridge

 - [ ] #task create a note for the concept of #inboxzero #pkm #productivity  [created:: 2024-11-26]
 - [ ] #task create note for #æOS v5 #pkm #productivity  [created:: 2024-11-26]
 - [ ] #task create thread note for having moved all local files to the cloud #pkm #æOS  [created:: 2024-11-26]
+- [ ] #task create a note for the concept of a #hemingwaybridge #pkm #productivity  [created:: 2024-11-26]
+- [ ] #task create a 4-step process for resetting your digital life #pkm #productivity  [created:: 2024-11-26]

 ***